FelixKratz/SketchyBar/docs/config/Tricks.md

 ```
 The backslash at the end of the first 4 lines is the default bash way to join lines together and should not be followed by a whitespace.

+## Debugging Problems
+If you are experiencing problems with the configuration of sketchybar it might be helpful to work through the following steps:
+* 1.)
+Start sketchybar directly from the commandline to see the verbose error/warning messages
+* 2.)
+Make sure you have no trailing whitespaces after the bash newline escape char `\`
+* 3.)
+Make sure your scripts are made executable via: `chmod +x script.sh`
+* 4.)
+Reduce the configuration to a minimal example and narrow down the problematic region
+* 5.)
+Try running erroneous scripts directly in the commandline
+* 6.)
+Query sketchybar for relevant properties and use them to deduce the problems root cause
+* 7.)
+Create an [Issue](https://github.com/FelixKratz/SketchyBar/issues) on GitHub, a second pair of eyes might now be the only thing that helps

 ## Color Picker
 SketchyBar uses the argb hex color format, which means: `0xAARRGGBB` encodes a
 color.